DewaldWillemse/DewaldUserController/README.md

 4. Open api restore the nuGet packages, rebuild, once complete Success run application,
 5. Navigate to the api/UserControlApi/Scripts, run the queries in the manager to create the components,
 6. Investigate and Debug the application, find the missing parts and fill in.
-7. Create your own Git Reamme.md in git and promote your work,
+7. Create your own Git Readme.md in git and promote your work,
 8. On Completion send us the git repo link of delivery and inspection,
 9. If you are late you will be disqualified,

-OOOORRRR
+# OR

 You may decide to pack this all on and do your own thing but, your scope here will be to learn our way of doing things so we would not recommend that but, we are doing this to measure your skill level.

 Following, is examples of the app, ensure that the app looks the same with functionality.<br>
-You will have a week to complete it, from the day you received the mail.<br>
+You will have 4 days to complete it, from the day you received the mail.<br>
 You may use any AI that you need to complete this Assessment Test.<br>

 Good Luck!!!
 And have fun!!!